-The focus of the Criminal Justice Leadership & Management Bachelor’s degree is on developing your leadership skills to help you achieve the promotion or specialized assignment you want to advance your career.
-Available fully online, the program is designed for criminal justice professionals and is offered in a Bachelor’s degree-completion format.
-Throughout their Criminal Justice studies, students will learn the theory and practice of criminal justice law, procedures and research methods, and develop an understanding of criminal behavior, crime prevention and diversity in the justice system.
+Rasmussen's Criminal Justice Leadership and Management Bachelor’s degree is focused on developing your leadership skills to help you achieve the promotion or specialized assignment you want to advance your career.
+Available fully online, this program is designed for criminal justice professionals and is offered in the Bachelor’s degree-completion format.
+Throughout the program, students will learn the theory and practice of criminal justice law, procedures and research methods, and develop an understanding of criminal behavior, crime prevention, and diversity in the justice system.

-Completion time is dependent on transfer credits accepted and courses completed each term.
+1 Completion time is dependent on transfer credits accepted and the number of courses completed each term.

 Rasmussen College is regionally accredited by the Higher Learning Commission. hlcommission.org | 800-621-7440.